 In WordPress this plugin will dynamically work out which pages should be in the prerender tag and will dynamically insert them.

 - Use The Highest SQL Server Version WordPress and your hosting supports.
 This is probably only relevant on Cloudways or a VPS, but make sure you set up the highest possible SQL server version.
 Many default Cloudways installs are shit with SQL 5.5.
-Changing this to SQL 5.7 will make a noticeable dent on performance.
+Changing this to SQL 5.7 will make a noticeable dent on website performance.

 BACK UP YOUR STUFF BEFORE MESSING WITH THIS!